MintPlayer/mintplayer-ng-video-player/libs/mintplayer-dailymotion-player/README.md

-# mintplayer-ng-dailymotion-player
+# mintplayer-dailymotion-player

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test mintplayer-ng-dailymotion-player` to execute the unit tests.
+Run `nx test mintplayer-dailymotion-player` to execute the unit tests.